KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 Gas Hood Strut Install 3rd Gen Tacoma

-Finally, grab your strut and simply press it onto the ball joint of the brackets.
+Finally, grab your strut and press it onto the ball joint of the brackets.
 Repeat for the opposite side.
 Slowly lower the hood to check clearances.

 Final Thoughts